winterlyembrace/ci-toolkit/README.md

 To ensure production-grade security, this repository implements:

-    User Isolation: USER "user" is defined in all Dockerfiles.
+    User Isolation: USER "runner" is defined in all Dockerfiles.

     Automated Scanning: Images are scanned weekly for vulnerabilities using Trivy.